Dronning Sophia Magdalena (1747 DAC ship)

-Dronning Sophia Magdalena was an East Indiaman of the Danish Asiatic Company, constructed at Asiatisk Plads in 1747.
+Dronningen af Danmark, renamed Dronning Sophia Magdalena in 1862. was an East Indiaman of the Danish Asiatic Company, constructed at Asiatisk Plads in 1747.
 The name was later transferred to another DAC East Indiaman, built Asiatisk Plads in 1762.

 Construction

 Dronning Sophia Magdalena was constructed at Asiatisk Plads in 1747.
 Her first name was Dronningen af Danmark.
 In 1752, it was changed to Dronning Sophia Magdalena.
 She was the sister ship of Fredensborg Slot.

 DAC career

-She sailed from Copenhagen on 15 December 1752, bound for Canton.
-She returned to Copenhagen on 14 July 1754.
+As Dronningen af Danmark

-Mate (styrmand) Johan Olivarius sailed from Copenhagen on 2 December 1755, bound for Tranquebar.
-The ship arrived back in Copenhagen on 22 May 1756.
+Jens Werner Akeleye (Archeleyem 1703–1882) was appointed as captain of the new ship.
+She sailed on two expeditions to Canton, first in 1749–50 and then in 1750–51.